 Astral Guest-- Sean Martin, author of The Gnostics, The Cathars, and Alchemy & Alchemists.

-More information on Robert and this week's show
+More information on Sean and this week's show

 What is Gnosticism?
 What is Gnosis?
 Do Gnostics Believe in Hell?
 The Pagan Origins of the Gnostic Sophia The Real Reason the Nag Hammadi was buried John the Baptist & The Gnostics The Complete Gospel of Mary The Counterfeit Spirit Jesus & Gnosticism in Islam Should Gnostics be Political?
 You Might be a Gnostic if...
 The Gnostic Influence on the Founding of the USA The Great Declaration by Simon Magus An Ocean of God Gnostic Women Leaders & Heroines Should Gnostics Celebrate Easter?
 Do Gnostics Believe in Reincarnation?
 Why do Gnostics consider Mary Magdalene the greatest Apostle?
 The Gnostic origins of Valentine's Day Do Gnostics believe in charity and good works?